wololock/hexo-tag-convertkit/README.md

 ## Configuration

 The plugin requires one field to be configured - the `domain`.
-Convertkit serves JavaScript file from the dedicated subdomain that hosts your unique `index.js` file.
+Convertkit serves the JavaScript file from the dedicated subdomain that hosts your unique `index.js` file.
 Below is a configuration block you need to add to the `_config.yml` file.

 ```